 Most people think of video games as of some mindless collection of pixels where people run about killing other pixels.
-Sure, it can be that way, looking at you, Call of Duty, but likewise, it can also be quite narrative-driven, also, some Call of Duty titles, believe it or not.
+Sure, it can be that way (looking at you, Call of Duty) but likewise, it can also be quite narrative-driven – even some Call of Duty titles, believe it or not.

-Even though people think of many video games as mindless shooters where you run about killing stuff, not every shooter, even, was well accepted or received, or even got attention for more than a week.
-Yet, if you’d like to play a couple of video games that require you to think before you act, here’s a list to look at.
+Even though shooters are the most widely popular kind of video games, not every shooter was well accepted or received – or even got attention for more than a week.
+Yet, if you’d like to play a couple of video games that require you to think before you act (besides games that include sports betting with bet365) here’s a list to look at.

 The Witcher Series